 Ever illegally sold, produced, cultivated, distributed, or transported a controlled dangerous substance, narcotic drug, or marijuana.
 Illegally used a controlled dangerous substance, narcotic drug, or marijuana for any purpose within the 3 years prior to application for certification.

 Illegally used a controlled dangerous substance, narcotic drug, or marijuana while employed as a law enforcement officer.

 Ever used heroin, phencyclidine (PCP), or lysergic acid diethylamide (LSD).

 Used any controlled dangerous substance or narcotic drug more than five times, or one time since becoming 21 years old.

 Used marijuana more than 20 times, or five times since becoming 21 years old.

-After completing the online applications, entry level applicants will be notified of a date and time for the written examination.
-The day of examination you will be required to bring a valid state driver's license and a second form of identification, such as a birth certificate or social security card.
+After completing the online applications, entry level applicants who are selected will be notified of a date and time for the written examination.
+The day of examination you will be required to bring a valid state driver’s license and a second form of identification, such as a birth certificate or social security card.

 Physical Agility Test

 A standard physical agility test will be administered immediately following the successful passing of the written examination.
 You must pass the physical agility test with an overall score of at least 60% or 300 points.